 - capture design inputs, iterations and decisions in multiple Architecture Design documents

 Design Document Template

-Ideally, the Design Document is created in a team wiki, this format in this MS Word template will give you a starting point:
+Ideally, the Design Document is created in a team wiki to promote collaboration, these templates in HTML and MS Word formats will give you a starting point: